sillsdev/docu-notion/README.md

 Localize your files in Crowdin (or whatever) based on the markdown files, not in Notion.
 For how to do this with Docusaurus, see [Docusaurus i18n](https://docusaurus.io/docs/i18n/crowdin).

+You may also need to localize screenshots.
+Crowdin can also handle localizing assets, but this library currently supports a different approach.
+If you place for example `fr https:\\imgur.com\1234.png` in the caption of a screenshot in Notion, `notion-pull-mdx` will fetch that image and save it locally with the same name as the primary screenshot, but with "-fr" appended.
+So you'd get for example `static\img\9876.png` and `static\img\9876-fr.png`.
+To get the French version to show, you'd need to add that "-fr" to the markdown link when you localize the page's text in crowdin.
+If there is a way, maybe this modification of the markdown can be made automatic in the future so that you automatically get the right image version.

 # Automated builds with Github Actions

 Here is a working Github Action script to copy and customize: https://github.com/BloomBooks/bloom-docs/blob/master/.github/workflows/release.yml